jdvalenzuelah/Connect4/README.md

 To compile the game, run the following command from the terminal:
  - gcc -o \<executable object name\> main.s connect4.s

 To run from the terminal enter the folowing command:
  - ./\<executable object name\>

- Any correction, suggestion or if you find a bug, feel free to contact me at val171001@uvg.edu.gt
+ Any doubts, correction, suggestion or if you find a bug, feel free to contact me at val171001@uvg.edu.gt